Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/migration.md

-# Migrating to AEPMedia Reference
+# Migrating to AEPMedia reference

 This document is a reference comparison of AEPMedia \(3.x\) APIs against their equivalent ACPMedia \(2.x\) APIs.